ptarmiganlabs/butler-sos-docs/content/en/docs/about/telemetry.md

 In the context of software tools (including Butler) telemetry is often used to describe the process of sending information about the tool itself to some monitoring system.

-## Why telemetry in Butler SOS
+## Why telemetry in Butler SOS?

-This is a very, very good question.
+This is a good question.

 For several years there was no telemetry at all in Butler SOS.